10,000 may need evacuation from ravaged Florida Keys

 However, the widespread water outages and low water pressure throughout the Keys appear to be a result of problems with smaller distribution systems, the authority said, explaining it had issued a precautionary boil-water notice.

-Things were looking so dire that an estimated 10,000 people who rode out the storm in the Keys may require evacuation, the US Department of Defense said.
+Things were looking so dire that an estimated 10,000 people who rode out the storm in the Keys may require evacuation, the Defense Department said.
 The island chain is home to about 79,000 people.

 Irma's eye passed over Cudjoe Key, about 20 miles east of Key West, Monroe County Commissioner Heather Carruthers said.
 There was a great deal of storm surge between Cudjoe Key and Marathon Key, but it wasn't as severe as during Hurricane Wilma during 2005, she said.
 Irma also appears to have caused less structural damage than Wilma, she said.

-Two people died, but it's unclear if the deaths are storm related.
+Two people died, but it's unclear whether the deaths are storm-related.
 Rescuers expect to find some loss of life as they make their way into the island chains, Carruthers said, but "I don't think it would be significant because so many people evacuated."

-The USS Abraham Lincoln, an aircraft carrier, arrived on Florida's East Coast on Sunday and was expected to be in Key West Monday afternoon to assist with operations, officials said.
+The USS Abraham Lincoln, an aircraft carrier, arrived on Florida's East Coast.
+Its helicopters were flying over the Keys to assess the condition of airports, officials said.

 Efforts to access battered locales and provide relief supplies have been stymied by Irma's destruction, according to officials and local media reports.